Chinese, Japanese, dirty knees: Summary

-One rendering of the chant is "Chinese/Japanese/Dirty Knees/Look at these Chinese Japanese/Dirty Knees".
-Other renderings give the chant as "Chinese, Japanese, dirty knees, look at these," with a breast-related gesture accompanying the "look at these" phrase (such as pinching the front of one's shirt into mock breasts).
-The reference to breasts alludes to promiscuity, according to Philip Nel, an English professor.
+The full rendering of the chant is "Chinese, Japanese, dirty knees, look at these," sometimes with a breast-related gesture accompanying the "look at these" phrase (such as pinching the front of one's shirt into mock breasts).
+The reference to breasts alludes to a stereotype of Asian women as promiscuous, according to Philip Nel, a professor of English at Kansas State University.

-Many Asian Americans recalled hearing the chant, and in some cases being taunted or bullied with the chant, in their youth in the 20th century.
-Children who sang it would sometimes pull their eyes into slits.
-Gregory B. Lee, writing that "many a Chinese immigrant child over the past 100 years has had to endure" the chant, notes that "[t]he allusion to dirt in this ditty is not aleatory", linking it to the stereotype of unclean "Orientals".
+In The Colors of Excellence, published by Teachers College Press, many Asian Americans reported hearing the chant, and some recalled being taunted or bullied with it during their youth in the 20th century.

+University of St Andrews professor Gregory B. Lee, writing that "many a Chinese immigrant child over the past 100 years has had to endure" the chant, notes that "[t]he allusion to dirt in this ditty is not aleatory", linking it to the stereotype of unclean "Orientals".